How to Sell a House By Owner in Wyoming

 Cons of selling a house by owner

-• FSBO homes usually sell for less money.
+• You might sell for less money.

-• You’re managing time-consuming, complex communications, and negotiations.
+• You’re managing time-consuming, complex communications and negotiations.

 • You may face safety risks when showing your home to unvetted strangers.